SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/cori-genepool.md

         "jgi_exvivo", "jgi_shared", "jgi_interactive", and "xfer_dna" QOS
 	are not charged.
 Resources are scheduled on a first come first served basis; please be a good citizen to your fellow researchers.
-Users violating the spirt of this policy will find themselves less able to do so.
+Users violating the spirit of this policy will find themselves less able to do so.

 !!! note